Mal1koRe1ss/Java_Calculator/README.md

 The extensions are a lil buggy tho.

+Anyways it's cuz i'm a dumbass.

+But it works yuppi.

-It's only Turkish rn xd (go listen to otuka 🙏)
+It's only Turkish right now. (go listen to otuka 🙏)

 ## Calculations